hashmis79/projectcoc/README.md

 img.resize = (resolution[0],resolution[1],3)
 ```
 ## Finding the rest of the Functions
 * You can find the rest of the equivalent functions from the [PythonAPI Functions list](https://www.coppeliarobotics.com/helpFiles/en/remoteApiFunctionsPython.htm).
-You just have to just search the lua function's name and you will find the Python equivalent function and its description.
+You just have to search the Lua function's name and you will find the Python equivalent function and its description.

 ## References Used
 * [A video tutorial via a small project by Nikolai](https://youtu.be/SQont-mTnfM)</br>